In the United States, as in much of the world, TBI is a common cause of death and disability.

 Focal neurologic deficits (eg, hemiparesis)

-Pupillary dilation with loss of light reactivity usually indicates herniation.
+Pupillary dilation with loss of light reactivity in such patients usually indicates herniation.
 Some patients who have an epidural hematoma lose consciousness, then have a transient lucid interval, and then gradual neurologic deterioration.

 Acute subdural hematomas are usually associated with alterations in orientation, level of arousal, and/or cognition.
 They are commonly associated with increased intracranial pressure (ICP) even when small due to underlying cerebral contusions and edema.
 Symptoms include

-Pupillary asymmetric, abnormal brain stem reflexes, and coma from brain stem compression due to uncal herniation
+Pupillary asymmetry, abnormal brain stem reflexes, and coma from brain stem compression due to uncal herniation

 Intracerebral hematomas and contusions can cause focal neurologic deficits such as hemiparesis, progressive decrease in consciousness, or both.